pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

 At this point I can process 10k urls.
-It takes 23 seconds, so pretty nice.
+It takes 23 seconds, pretty nice!

-How about trying 100 000?
-This really makes my computer work hard but it actually seems pretty nice.
+How about 100 000?
+This really makes my computer work hard but suprisingly it works ok.
 Server turns out to be suprisingly stable although you can see that ram usage gets pretty high at this point, cpu usage is around 100% all the time.
 What I find interesting is that my server takes significantly less cpu than client.
-Overall there is 1k connections is zero problem for my test server, here's snapshot of ps output.
+Here's snapshot of linux `ps` output.

 {% highlight python %}

 pawel@pawel-VPCEH390X ~/p/l/benchmarker> ps ua | grep python

-pawel     2447 56.3  1.0 216124 64976 pts/9    Sl+  21:26   1:27 /usr/local/bin/python3.5 ./test_server.py
+USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND pawel     2447 56.3  1.0 216124 64976 pts/9    Sl+  21:26   1:27 /usr/local/bin/python3.5 ./test_server.py
 pawel     2527  101  3.5 674732 212076 pts/0   Rl+  21:26   2:30 /usr/local/bin/python3.5 ./bench.py

 {% endhighlight %}

-Overall it took around 5 minutes before it crashed for some reason, since it generated around 100k lines of output it's not that easy to pinpoint traceback, seems like some responses are not closed, whether this is because of some error from my server or something in client?
+Overall it took around 5 minutes before it crashed for some reason.
+It generated around 100k lines of output so it's not that easy to pinpoint traceback, seems like some responses are not closed, is it because of some error from my server or something in client?

-After scrolling for couple of seconds I found this exception
+After scrolling for couple of seconds I found this exception in client logs.

 {% highlight python %}